High Scholars Dual Enrollment Frequently Asked Questions

 In regard to Belhaven's traditional program, High Scholars students are considered first time freshmen for scholarship awards, residency requirements, master learner, etc.

 All students applying for dual enrollment in the Belhaven High Scholars Program must take the ACT or SAT college entrance exam.
 These exams are the accepted method by which reputable colleges and universities determine whether a student is capable of college-level work.
 Belhaven University does not want to lead families into an expense unless it feels reasonably sure that the student will be successful in its programs.
 Rarely, the Director of High Scholars makes exceptions.

 What if my student doesn't make a high enough score?

-Our academic review committee will take many things into consideration.
+Our academic review committee takes some things into consideration.
 After discussions with the student and his parents we may grant a provisional acceptance that requires the student to maintain a satisfactory GPA during the fall semester.
 We may suggest other options like waiting a year or taking High Scholars for high school credit only.

 What is Belhaven University's relationship to The Potter's School?

 Belhaven has worked closely with The Potter's School for the past 12 years.
 TPS offers a growing number of courses approved for college credit by Belhaven and information on High Scholars is provided on their website.
 Our partnership with TPS provides support for the entire home school family.

 What is Belhaven University's relationship with Jeff Myers from Summit Ministries?